Nantong Jiangsu, China Travel Guide

 Try local street food and traditional Huaiyang dishes for an authentic culinary adventure.

-Nantong's culinary landscape blends delicate Huaiyang flavors with an abundance of fresh seafood.
+Nantong's culinary landscape blends delicate Huaiyang flavors with plenty of fresh seafood.